ACORD: An Expert-Annotated Retrieval Dataset for Legal Contract Drafting: Related Work

 \subsection{Information Retrieval}

 Information retrieval (IR) is the process of locating relevant documents in response to a user query, as seen in web search tools such as Google and Bing.
 Historically, lexical-based retrieval has been foundational in IR \citep{hambarde_information_2023}, with BM25 being one of the most popular ranking functions.
 BM25 scores document relevance based on term frequency and inverse document frequency while mitigating the impact of prevalent words \citep{robertson_probabilistic_2009}.
 However, lexical-based retrieval methods face the ``lexical gap'', where reliance on exact word matches often fails to capture relevant semantic connections such as synonymy and word-order-dependent relationships \citep{thakur_beir_2021}.
-Recent approaches have moved toward neural IR to mitigate this, designed to capture semantic connections beyond simple lexical matches.
+Recent approaches have moved toward neural IR, designed to capture semantic connections beyond simple lexical matches, to mitigate this.
 These IR models fall into two primary categories:

-\begin{itemize} \item \textbf{Retriever Models:} These models map queries and documents into a vector space, allowing pre-computed document representations to be indexed.
-For example, dense retrievers based on Transformer models \citep{vaswani} have shown robust performance in many tasks such as citation prediction, argument retrieval, summarization, duplicate detection, and question-answering \citep{thakur_beir_2021, muennighoff_mteb_2023}.
+\paragraph{Retriever Models} Queries and documents are mapped into a vector space by the models, allowing pre-computed document representations to be indexed.
+For example, dense retrievers based on Transformer models \citep{vaswani} have shown robust performance in many tasks such as citation prediction, argument retrieval, and question-answering \citep{thakur_beir_2021, muennighoff_mteb_2023}.
 Another example is sparse embeddings that learned token-level contextualized representations using Transformers that still could be efficiently indexed using an efficient inverse index \citep{zhao_sparta_2020, formal_splade_2021}.